 “In addition to this, they also added a new Application Address URL to the service principal,” said Bienstock.
 “The address they added was completely benign, not needed to facilitate their malicious activities, and was related to the functionality of the application as documented by the vendor.”

-APT29 was ultimately able to authenticate to Azure AD as the service principal and use this role to collect email.
+APT29 was ultimately able to authenticate to Microsoft Entra ID as the service principal and use this role to collect email.
 This tactic shows “the extremely high level of preparation that APT29 takes and the extent to which they try to masquerade their actions as legitimate,” said researchers.

 The tactics are only the most recent to be adopted by APT29, which has previously targeted organizations integral to the global IT supply chain in the SolarWinds hack.
 In October 2021 Microsoft detailed an attack by the threat group targeting resellers and technology service providers across the U.S. and Europe.
-The group has also been observed deploying a backdoor called FoggyWeb to target Active Directory Federation Services (AD FS) servers, access and exfiltrate the server’s configuration database, and maintain persistence on machines.
+The group has also been observed deploying a backdoor called FoggyWeb to target Microsoft Entra ID Federation Services (AD FS) servers, access and exfiltrate the server’s configuration database, and maintain persistence on machines.